Sminnie09/ST558Project2Repo/READMEtemplate.md

 `shares`.
 The first model discussed is a bagged tree model.
 For this analysis, the `shares` were divided into two groups (\< 1400 and \>= 1400) to create a binary classification problem.
-The second model discussed is a multiple linear regression model.
+The second model discussed is linear regression.
 Both types of models were trained/tuned using the training data set and then then predictions were made using the test data set.

 The following libraries are loaded for the analysis.